Saint Paul STRONG Mission, Six Principles, and Strategic Plan

 OPEN: We will break down the barriers that exclude citizen participation and bring decision-making back into the public arena where it belongs; ensuring taxpayers are fully informed and have an opportunity to participate meaningfully in decision making.

 NEIGHBORHOODS: We pledge to strengthen community voices and to work—across ward boundaries— to foster stronger neighborhoods with equal right and access to the resources and amenities of our city.

 GENERATIONS: Understanding that our city was built by generations of people who loved it as we do, we pledge to build a stronger, safer, and more beautiful city for the generations that will come after us.

-Steering Committee members include Rick Cardenas, Andy Dawkins, David Durenberger, Shirley Erstad, Don Gemberling, Laura Goodman, Samakab Hussein, Roy Magnuson, John Mannillo, Yusef Mgeni, Tony Parrish, PaChoua Vang, John Vaughn, and Linda Winsor.
+Steering Committee members include Rick Cardenas, Andy Dawkins, David Durenberger, Don Gemberling, Laura Goodman, Samakab Hussein, Roy Magnuson, John Mannillo, Yusef Mgeni, Tony Parrish, PaChoua Vang, John Vaughn, and Linda Winsor.

 Saint Paul STRONG does not take positions on issues.
 We support inclusive, transparent, and accountable public process.
-The following are examples of when there was not sufficient public process for local decision making in Saint Paul.
 While individual members of Saint Paul STRONG have diverse opinions and take personal positions on local issues, Saint Paul STRONG only advocates for good public process.